iam-peekay/personal-website/content/posts/2016-08-05_Internationalization-in-React-7264738274a0.md

 ---
+template: post
-title: "Internationalization in React"
+title: Internationalization in React
+slug: /posts/internationalization-in-react/
+draft: false
 date: 2016-08-05T15:09:41.661Z
-template: "post"
-draft: false
-slug: "/posts/internationalization-in-react/"
-category: ""
-tags: [JavaScript,React,Web Development,Programming,Tech]
+description: >-
-description: "Internationalization is a big problem.
+  Internationalization is a big problem.
 If you want your application to make a worldwide impact, you have to deal with language barriers.
-Unfortunately, the road from “Your funds will arrive by July…"
+Unfortunately, the road from “Your funds will arrive by July…
+category: Coding
+tags:
+  - JavaScript
+  - React
+  - Web Development
+  - Programming
+  - Tech
 ---

 ### Internationalization in React